 Pre-computed interest, however, is based on a calculation of what the sum total of the interest will be over the life of the loan.
 That figure is divided by the number of months of the loan term.
 Each month’s payment includes the same monthly interest payment.
 In that case, you pay the same amount of interest each month regardless of the balance on the loan.

 If you pay your auto loans off in the amount of time specified by the term but not before, there is usually no or very little difference between the total interest paid under pre-computed and simple interest loans.
-However, if you pay more than the minimum due on the note each month and pay your note off early, you will reap some financial advantage from a simple interest loan, since excess payments are applied against the outstanding principal.
-That means that interest portion of subsequent payments will be lower.
+However, if every month you pay more than the minimum due on the note, and pay your note off early, you will reap some financial advantage from a simple interest loan, since excess payments are applied against the outstanding principal.
+That means that the interest portion of subsequent payments will be lower.

 Dealer Purchase Car Loans

-Auto manufacturers and dealers frequently advertise terrific low- or no-interest car loans to customers.
-These can be good deals, but they’re generally available only to people with perfect credit histories.
-For people with less than stellar credit records, car dealerships can push through loans that the consumer might not be able to get on his own.
-But as noted above, surrendering the ability to shop for your own car loan comes at a cost.
+Auto manufacturers and dealers frequently advertise terrific low- or zero-interest car loans to customers.
+These can be good deals, but they’re generally only available to people with perfect credit histories.
+For customers with less than stellar credit records, car dealerships can push through loans that the consumer might not be able to get on his own.
+As noted above, however, surrendering the ability to shop for your own car loan comes at a cost.

 Lease Buyout Car Loans

-Another species of auto loans is the lease buyout loan, where a financial institution lends you the money to buy the vehicle you’ve been leasing at the end of the lease term.
+Another type of auto loan is the lease buyout loan, in which a financial institution lends you the money to buy the vehicle you’ve been leasing at the end of the lease term.
 Buying the vehicle you’ve leased can be a good option in some circumstances.
 By the end of a lease term, you are more familiar than anyone with your vehicle’s maintenance and accident history.
 And you’ve had years of test-driving, so you know what you like and don’t like about the vehicle.
 Further, buying out your own lease helps avoid penalty fees for damage, excessive wear and tear, or going over your mileage limit.